Kitware/VTK/Documentation/dev/git/develop.md

     - `manual` (the default): Start jobs awaiting manual interaction.
     - `unsuccessful`: Start or restart jobs which have not completed successfully.
-    - `failed`: Restart jobs which have complete, but without success.
+    - `failed`: Restart jobs which have completed, but without success.
     - `completed`: Restart all completed jobs.

 If the merge request topic branch is updated by a push, a new manual trigger